timescale/timescaledb/sql/updates/README.md

    an update file is the only way to ensure that upgrading users get the new function.

+Notes on post_update.sql
+   We use a special config var (timescaledb.update_script_stage ) to notify that dependencies have been setup and now timescaledb specific queries can be enabled.
+This is useful if we want to, for example, modify objects that need timescaledb specific syntax as part of the extension update).
+The scripts in post_update.sql are executed as part of the `ALTER EXTENSION` stmt.

 Note that modfiles that contain no changes need not exist as a file.
 Transition modfiles must, however, be listed in the `CMakeLists.txt` file in the parent directory for an update script to